 Site Description

-This section provides a description of the area’s physical features, hydrology, climate and winds, and includes an overview of oil spill risks in the Chehalis River area.
-The planning area begins on the Chehalis River, upstream of Cosmopolis at River Mile (RM) 4.
+The Chehalis Basin is the second-largest river basin in Washington, draining 2,700 square miles.
+The planning area begins on the Chehalis River, upstream of Cosmopolis at river mile (RM) 4.
 It follows the river southeast to the city of Chehalis (RM 70), and then west to Pe Ell (RM 110).
-The plan also covers the lower few miles of tributaries, including the South Fork Chehalis River, Newaukum River, Skookumchuck River, Black River, Satsop River and Wynoochee River, and many other creeks and streams.
+The plan also covers the lower miles of the Chehalis tributaries, including the South Fork Chehalis River, Newaukum River, Skookumchuck River, Black River, Satsop River, and Wynoochee River, and many other creeks and streams.
 The lower 4 miles of the Chehalis River, from Cosmopolis to the river mouth, is included in the Grays Harbor GRP.

 Open to read more